Try Paramount+ FREE for 7-days

 Paramount Plus enables you to stream on 3 devices simultaneously, but it doesn't seem to offer the option to create multiple profiles, at least not yet.
 I was about to investigate further but then I got distracted watching the pilot episode of Madam Secretary for the fourth time.
 That show was always too pure for this world.
 Multiple profiles are available on the US version of the service, so the feature will likely become available in Australia as well, eventually.
 The app supports offline viewing, so you can download content on your mobile device.

-Of course, this is where I insert a big disclaimer.
-I tested Paramount Plus on my laptop, on launch day.
+Of course, this is where I insert a big disclaimer: I tested Paramount Plus on my laptop.
 There is a good chance that any kinks will smooth out as time goes by.
 New features will be added.
 Device compatibility will improve.
 I had no problems streaming any of the content and the live news stream worked perfectly.
 At the end of the day, that's what really matters.

 You were probably expecting a more eloquent conclusion, but it ultimately comes down to what you like to watch.
 I don't know your life.
 If you want a massive amount of choice and care about stuff like the Skip Intro button and want to stream content using your PS4, get Netflix.
 If you don't mind a more basic streaming experience and love NCIS, get Paramount Plus.

-The service is in the early stages, so expect the library to grow over the next few months – especially once the platform adds live sport into the mix.
+The service is still finding its footing, so expect the library to grow over the next few months.
 For now, I highly recommend you take advantage of the 7-day free trial and give the service a spin, if only to experience the Madam Secretary pilot for yourself.
-Or, for more current content, to stream the Maisie Williams show Two Weeks to Live, which is dark and compelling and very funny.
+Or, for more current content, to stream Halo, which is enjoying quite the hype.

 Also, remember what I said in the very beginning?
 Get them both.
 Life is short.
 Live a little.